 Put your mini-engineer to work with a pile of paper towel and toilet paper tubes.
 Attach tubes to the wall horizontally and diagonally with strips of masking or washi tape (or any kind that's flexible and easy to remove), and experiment with creating different configurations while testing the effects on a marble's travels.
 Discover which routes are faster or slower, and hypothesize why.

 Fun Math App

 Technology can be a blessing and a curse when it comes to kids.
-Although it's an amazing tool for learning, it's also an endless diversion that often distracts from the important things in life.
-The upside to technology is that it offers the ability to introduce new material in an entertaining and engaging way that easily holds a child's attention.
+Although it's an amazing tool for learning, it's also an endless diversion.
+The upside to technology is that it offers the ability to introduce new material in an entertaining and engaging way.
 Put that interest to work with educational apps.

 LEGO Pattern Blocks

 Build in some learning time with LEGOs!
 Identifying and creating patterns with these colorful bricks helps children learn to make predictions about what should happen next.
 Predictive ability is not only important in math, but also in broader social development, as patterns and routines help children find order in the seemingly disorganized world around them.
 Turn your next LEGO session into pattern prediction practice with some new ground rules on play.